A Simple Guide to ACA Open Enrollment [By State]

 The type of healthcare marketplace your state maintains can affect the subsidies, variety of insurance policies, prices, and enrollment periods available to you.
 There are four basic types of healthcare marketplaces.

 1. A state-based or state-run marketplace (SBM) that uses its own state-managed website for enrollment.
-Fourteen states plus the District of Columbia are SBMs.

 2. A state-based marketplace that runs its own health insurance program but uses the federal enrollment platform (SBM-FP).
-Six states are currently SBM-FPs.

 3. A partnership exchange is a hybrid in which a state manages only some functions of the insurance program and relies on the Federal Healthcare Marketplace for everything else.
 For example, the state might maintain its own hotline to answer questions and provide customer service.
-Six states maintain a partnership marketplace.

 4. Federally-run marketplace.
 The majority of U.S. states rely solely on the Federal Healthcare Marketplace and do not manage their own ACA insurance exchanges.